creachadair/taskgroup/README.md

 ## Solo Tasks

-In some cases it is useful to have a solo background task to handle a separate concern, for example collecting the results from a batch of concurrent workers.
+In some cases it is useful to have a solo background task to handle a separate concern, such as collecting the results from a batch of concurrent workers.

 For example, suppose we have a group of concurrent tasks processing a search task, and we want to aggregate the results.
 We can't do this from the same